© Copyright, 2014, R. Fleischer

 This unit has a 81 mm rotor (instead of the original Omega's 76 mm) and a larger stator to match.

-Tests will eventually be run on a 450 system and when such are done, they will be posted here.
+When tests are run on a 450 system they will be posted here.

 The EnDuraLast Alternator: